Seisen MYP teachers have recently been investing time in collaboration around ways to make more effective use of shared learning spaces.

 Middle School (Grades 6-8)

-In keeping with our school’s philosophy, our Middle School goal is to promote the academic, social, emotional, and spiritual welfare of the students in grades 6, 7 and 8.
+In keeping with our philosophy, the Middle School goal is to promote the academic, social, emotional and spiritual welfare of the students in Grades 6, 7 and 8.

-We are committed to offering a comprehensive academic program that provides students with the skills needed to become independent, inquiring learners.
+We are committed to offering a comprehensive academic programme that provides students with the skills needed to become independent, inquiring learners.
 We cultivate empathy, respect, and tolerance of others.
-Our courses support the development of moral strength, academic honesty, and individual responsibility for one’s actions.
+Our courses support the development of moral strength, academic honesty and individual responsibility for one’s actions.

 Learning in the Middle School

 An important part of being a successful student is becoming organized and learning to manage time well.
 Success involves students knowing their strengths and weaknesses as a learner, their own learning style and what works for them:

 - Students work creatively to reach their learning goals

 - Students learn complex concepts in order to generate new ideas and new knowledge and solutions.